Chevrolet Celebrity: Celebrity Eurosport

-One of the most popular versions of the Chevrolet Celebrity is the Celebrity Eurosport.
+One of the most notable versions of the Chevrolet Celebrity is the Celebrity Eurosport.
 Introduced in 1984 as an option package, the Eurosport is both a cosmetic and performance option package for the Chevrolet Celebrity.
-Distinguished by its black window trim and red emblems, the Eurosport was offered with the 2.8L HO V6 from the Citation X-11 as an option (along with any Celebrity powertrain).
+Distinguished by its black window trim and red emblems, the Eurosport was offered with the 2.8 L H.O.
+V6 from the Citation X-11 as an option (along with any Celebrity powertrain).
 Other parts of the Eurosport package include a heavy-duty F41 suspension, black steering wheel and 14" Sport Rallye wheels (which became an option for all Celebrity sedans/wagons).
 The interior was given model-specific red emblems on the door panels and dashboard.

 For the 1988 model year, the Olympic Eurosport edition was offered in Canada as a tie-in to the Calgary Winter Olympics.
 Offered only in monochrome white, with all blackout trim exterior painted white to match the body.
 The only interior colour trim was saddle, with an Olympic logo mounted on the B pillar.